How to Help a Teen Who Has Few (To No Friends) Now That School is in Full Swing

 #2 Open up communication

-Teens are notoriously difficult to converse with, but do your best to understand her social landscape.
-No matter what she says, empathize and try to stay calm.
-She might say, “This girl says cruel stuff to me in front of others, and no one stands up for me.”
-Summarize and repeat back her statements to allow her to interpret your summary, share more and clarify her thoughts.
-By trying to understand her perspective, you invite her to be comfortable opening up to you.
+Teens are notoriously difficult to converse with, but do your best to understand their social landscape.
+No matter what your teen says, empathize and try to stay calm.
+For instance, your teen may say, “This girl says cruel stuff to me in front of others, and no one stands up for me.”

 One of the most important jobs of parenthood is to offer support.
 Let your teen know they can always talk to you about their concerns and that you want to be a source of comfort and encouragement in their life.
 Having a strong foundation of love and support at home can give your child the courage they might need to talk to a new classmate or start playing a new sport after school.